MicrosoftDocs/powerbi-docs/powerbi-docs/service-govus-overview.md

 * USGov Texas
 * USGov Arizona

 In the public cloud the IP spaces are available.
-For the government cloud, please refer to the downloadable [Azure government service documentation](https://www.microsoft.com/download/details.aspx?id=57063) for the latest information.
+For the government cloud, please refer to the downloadable [Azure Government service documentation](https://www.microsoft.com/download/details.aspx?id=57063) for the latest information.

 ## Limitations of Power BI US Government
 Some of the features that are available in the commercial version of the **Power BI service** are *not* available in the **Power BI service** for US Government customers.
 The Power BI team is actively working on making these features available to US Government customers, and will update this article when these features become available.